 She didn't want to speak lest interrupt his thoughts, but she wanted to persuade him that she wouldn't tell anyone.

 She sniffled and continued, "I know who you are."
 He gaped.

 "I saw your picture in the paper, years ago.
-My aunt keep old news papers.
+My aunt kept old news papers.
 I was up in her attic one day looking at them."
-Mr. Todd swallowed hard.
-He slipped out from behind her to the side of her.
-"The article said that you were sent away for life on charges many people didn't even believe you were guilty of."
+Mr. Barker swallowed hard.
+He got to his feet behind her.
+"The article said that you were sent away for life on charges some people didn't even believe you were guilty of."

 "Is that supposed to make me feel better?" he sneered.

 He rounded the chair to face her.
 "And what do I want, little lady?"